What is a laryngeal papilloma?

 Laryngeal papillomas are viral-induced growths that usually occur on the vocal cords and surrounding structures.
 The mainstay of treatment is surgically excision with a goal of attaining an unobstructed airway and secondarily an adequate voice.

-Your child will be treated through our Voice & Velopharyngeal Dysfunction Center, a subspecialty clinic in the Department of Otolaryngology and Communication Enhancement.
+Your child will be treated through our Voice and Velopharyngeal Dysfunction Center, a subspecialty clinic in the Department of Otolaryngology and Communication Enhancement.
 Our purpose is to fully evaluate children with voice disorders and/or disorders of the velopharyngeal closure.